-Between 2014 and 2018, around three-quarters of the hours flown, and approximately one-half of all departures, within commercial air transport, were operated by scheduled domestic or international operations.
-Over this period, there was a decrease in the hours flown by scheduled domestic operators; conversely, there was a proportionate increase in the hours for scheduled international operators.
+Between 2014 and 2019, around three-quarters of the hours flown, and approximately one-half of all departures, within commercial air transport, were operated by scheduled domestic or international operations.

-Concerning activities within commercial air transport, passenger transport charters had the highest accident and fatal accident rates.
+Concerning activities within commercial air transport, passenger transport charters had the highest accident and fatal accident rates (per hour flown).
+However, commercial freight had the higher number fatal accidents per departure.

-For specific aircraft types, within commercial air transport, balloons had an accident rate more than 10 times higher than for aeroplanes or helicopters.
+For specific aircraft types, within commercial air transport, balloons had an accident rate (between 2014 and 2019) more than 10 times higher than for aeroplanes or helicopters.
 However, there was only one fatal accident involving a commercial balloon in the 2010 and 2019 timeframe.